Critics Warn of Expanding Government Powers

 Questions About Effectiveness

 Some experts have also questioned whether social media bans are likely to achieve their stated objectives.
-Critics point to limited evidence supporting broad social media prohibitions for youth and note that similar approaches adopted elsewhere have faced compliance challenges.
+They point to limited evidence supporting broad social media prohibitions for youth and note that similar approaches adopted elsewhere have faced compliance challenges.

 Others argue that Canada already possesses laws and reporting mechanisms to address online exploitation and that greater emphasis should be placed on enforcement of existing protections rather than creating new regulatory structures.